Science Kits: 6-8th Grade

 North Carolina State Standards

-7.P.1 Understand motion, the effects of forces on motion, and the graphical representations of motion.
+PS.7.1 Understand motion, the effects of forces on motion, and the graphical representations of motion.

-• 7.P.2.3 Recognize that energy can be transferred from one system to another when two objects push or pull on each other over a distance (work) and electrical circuits require a complete loop through which an electrical current can pass.
+• PS.7.2.3 Carry out investigations to conclude that energy can be transferred from one system to another when two objects push or

 8th Grade